kube-tarian/tarian-policy-engine/README.md

 # Tarian Policy Engine

-eBPF based threat elimination - Enforce Policies and Automated actions for threat elimination for Kubernetes.
+eBPF based threat elimination - Enforce Policies and Automated actions for auto threat elimination for Kubernetes.
+Also, share the threat(s) info & solution with community with simple yaml based configurations as eBPF functions..